2023 Guide For Diabetic Life Insurance With Neuropathy

-Mononeuropathy (Focal Neuropathy) – Is where the damage is in the specific face nerves, middle of the body or at the legs.
-This type is most common in older adults with often sudden strikes of severe pain that usually doesn’t have long term problems.
+Mononeuropathy (Focal Neuropathy) – This is where the damage is in the specific face nerves, middle of the body or at the legs.
+This type is most common in older adults with often sudden strikes of severe pain that usually don’t have long term problems.

 Symptoms may worsen before it gets better, but most people that suffer from Mononeuropathy improve over time at least partially or completely.

 Depending on which nerve is involved, specific signs and symptoms are a pain in the chest or abdomen, front of the thigh, shin or foot, lower back or pelvis, etc.

-With the wide range complications above that, a diabetic neuropathy client may have, it is no wonder why it’s hard to get an affordable burial or final expense insurance policy.
+With the wide range of complications above that, a diabetic neuropathy client may have, it is no wonder why it’s hard to get an affordable burial or final expense insurance policy.